rajbariyaa/InvenScan/README.md

 # InvenScan

-This project uses **Mistral OCR** and **Gemini Flash** to extract itemized data from vendor receipts and store it in a SQLite database.
+This project uses **Mistral OCR** and **Gemini Flash** to extract itemized data from vendor receipts and store it in a PostgreSQL database.
 It's designed for applications like automating product entry for POS systems.

 ## Features